urbainvaes/vim-ripple/README.md

   which is useful because comments are not allowed in interactive shells by default (this can be changed using `setopt interactivecomments`).

-The default configuration for `python`, for example, can be reproduced by the following lines in `.vimrc`:
+The default configuration for `python` can be reproduced by the following lines in `.vimrc`:

 ```vim
 let g:ripple_repls = {}